PURPOSE AND OBJECTIVES

 Your gift helps support Indiana Audubon Society and its far-reaching conservation research, education and educational programs.
 With your help, IAS will keep benefiting wildlife for you and for future generations.

 Memorial, honorary, or gift contributions can be designated to the Indiana Audubon Society, the Indiana Young Birders Club, or to support the Mary Gray Bird Sanctuary.
 Please choose your designation below.
+Click here if you’re interested in donating used birding equipment to the IAS Share & Connect Program

 Please enter your Memorial/Honor or gift designation in the “Details of Donation” box below.
 We will gladly send a thank you note to the family if you wish.